Topics

 Life insurance generally covers many different causes of death.
 Some of these include natural causes, accidents, murder, and COVID-19-related illnesses.

 • Natural causes.
 As mentioned above, life insurance pays out for death by natural causes.
-This includes if you die from a heart attack, cancer, infectious diseases, kidney failure, stroke, old age, or any other natural death.
+This includes death caused by health events such as:

 • Accident.
 Your beneficiaries will receive the payout from your policy if you die from a motor vehicle accident, drowning, or any other accidental tragedy.